Head of Online Medical Content

 3: Bluetooth connectivity

-Most modern hearing aids connect directly to your smartphone, tablet, or television.
 Phone calls stream directly into your ears with crystal clarity so you can listen to music or podcasts without separate headphones.

 You can watch television at a volume that works for you, whilst others have it at their preferred level.
 This transforms hearing aids from purely medical devices into part of your everyday technology.

-These apps often include features like finding lost hearing aids, monitoring battery levels, and saving preferred settings for different locations.
+There are also smartphone apps that let you adjust settings discreetly and include features like finding lost hearing aids, monitoring battery levels, and saving preferred hearing settings.

 4: Rechargeable batteries